polajev/concat2fastas/README.md

 The first fasta sequence from file 1 will be concatenated with the first sequence from file 2, the second with the second etc.
 Dumps the resulting fasta entries onto the screen.
 The results can be redirected to a file.

+Requires the Biopython package.
+It can be installed by running the command "pip install biopython". (pip3 for Python 3).
+For more information, go to https://biopython.org

 Needs two files as input.
 Includes a test example.

 Example of usage: